eelenadelolmo/hypernyms/README.md

 Uses BERT-embeddings and simple cosine similarity to find the sub-phrases in a document that are the most similar to the document itself.

+You can set keyphrase_ngram_range to set the length of the resulting keywords/keyphrases (1,500 in our script)

+You can select any model from sentence-transformers here (https://www.sbert.net/docs/pretrained_models.html) and pass it through KeyBERT. 'distilbert-base-nli-mean-tokens' or 'xlm-r-distilroberta-base-paraphrase-v1' as they have shown great performance in semantic similarity and paraphrase identification respectively.

+- To diversify the results:

+    Max Sum Similarity: `model.extract_keywords(doc, keyphrase_ngram_range=(3, 3), stop_words='english', use_maxsum=True, nr_candidates=20, top_n=5)`

+    Maximal marginal relevance: `model.extract_keywords(doc, keyphrase_ngram_range=(3, 3), stop_words='english', use_mmr=True, diversity=0.7)`

+- Multiple documents:

+    There is an option to extract keywords for multiple documents that is faster than extraction for multiple single documents.
+However, this method assumes that you can keep the word embeddings for all words in the vocabulary in memory which might be troublesome.

+    You can set the `min_df` paramater to specify the minimum document frequency of a word across all documents if keywords for multiple documents need to be extracted.

 ## TF-IDF